Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Question

 The question element is a simple text element which is displayed in a larger and bolder font and centralised in the container.
-Currently the question for this quiz is the same for each question.
 The question element is saved within an object within the javascript question array.
 Each object has question, audio, answer and correct properties with values which are then added to the current question the user is viewing.
 Although all the questions are currently the same, the question is still being added from the javascript property question from each question object.
 If the timer runs out and the timeout javascript function is called the text inside this element is changed to "Sorry you have run out of time!" to clearly indicate to the user that they have run out of time.

 ![Question Element](assets/images/readme-images/question.png)